Bank Shot

-Bank Shot is a 1974 heist film directed by Gower Champion and written by Wendell Mayes.
+Bank Shot is a 1974 American heist comedy film directed by Gower Champion and written by Wendell Mayes.
 It was loosely based upon Donald E. Westlake's 1972 novel of the same name, which was the second book of his "Dortmunder" series.
 The film stars George C. Scott, Joanna Cassidy, Sorrell Booke, and G. Wood.

 Plot

 The film is partly narrated by Warden Streiger (known as "Bulldog" Streiger).

 A bank, temporarily housed in a mobile home while a new building is built, looks like an easy target to break into.
 That is what Al Karp, the former partner of jailed criminal planner Walter Ballantine, thinks, so Karp arranges for Ballantine to escape from the Streiger Institute (a privately run penitentiary).
 Ballantine isn't keen on the job, given that the last one, also brought to him by Karp, landed him in jail.
 Two members of the team aren't also to his liking: Victor, the nephew of Karp, is a former FBI agent but also absolutely clueless.
 And the financier of the coup, Eleonora, has got a crush on him.
 Finally, after seeing the bank, Ballantine is ready to give up.
 A hold-up is out of question - there isn't a good escape route, and the possibility of being shot in the back when leaving the bank has also to be considered.
 Because of the opening hours of the nearby stores, on Thursday nights money is kept in the bank.
 But in a hard-to-crack Mosler safe, guarded by four security guards.
 So breaking into the bank is also no option.

 At this moment, Ballantine has a flash of inspiration: Instead of stealing the money out of the bank, they will steal the whole bank.
-And while Streiger together with his FBI buddy Andrew Constable is setting up a command center to catch Ballantine, the team around Ballantine is getting to work: Since the provisional bank is missing wheels, they have steal a tractor together with wheels, and install them under the bank.
+And while Streiger together with his FBI buddy Andrew Constable is setting up a command center to catch Ballantine, the team around Ballantine is getting to work: Since the provisional bank is missing wheels, they have to steal a tractor together with wheels, and install them under the bank.